Slack Integration Guide

 2. Select the "Login with Slack"

 3. Follow the Slack authorization flow.

 For existing Sococo users (for example, users are members of workspaces that existed prior to integration to a Slack team) we recommend logging in with your existing Sococo credentials.
 An explicit authorization of that user is required before they can use chat within Sococo to message users in Slack.

 To do this, simply open a person to person chat window and follow the instructions in the yellow bar at the top of the chat box.

 Note: Selecting "Connect" will display in a Slack authorization popup that will allow you to Authorize access to Slack.
 If using Sococo via the Chrome browser, you may need to disable the popup blocker to display this window.

 Accessing People on Your Slack Team from Sococo

-All Slack team members have access to the space
+All Slack team members have access to the workspace

-Once a Sococo space is mapped to a Slack team, all members of that Slack team can access that Sococo space.
+Once a Sococo workspace is mapped to a Slack team, all members of that Slack team can access that Sococo workspace.
 In other words, they do not need to explicitly invited.

 Slack team member accessible via Sococo People Pane